FirstHR

 Competing demands are the job.
 No method for triaging tasks predicts a desk that falls behind.

 Equally important is what you may not ask.
 Keep every question job-related, since the EEOC prohibits questions and decisions based on protected characteristics like age, race, religion, national origin, disability, or family status.
-The guide to illegal interview questions covers what to avoid.

 Median Pay Near $47,460 (BLS)